CISNET – Cancer Intervention and Surveillance Monitoring Network

 Models focus on the natural history of human papillomavirus (HPV) and cervical carcinogenesis, the impact of HPV vaccination and screening, the comparative effectiveness of HPV vaccination and screening strategies, and approaches to reduce cervical cancer disparities.

-Models focus on the natural history of the disease and the impact of interventions, including targeted screening, on mortality.
+Models focus on the natural history of the disease and the impact of interventions, including targeted screening and treatment, on mortality.

 Models are being used to produce innovative changes to gastric cancer care through a disparities oriented modeling approach focused on the most vulnerable, high-risk populations that bear the greatest gastric cancer burden.